-We provide high performance cybersecurity solutions to a wide variety of businesses, service providers and government organizations of all sizes across the globe, including a majority of the 2016 Fortune 100.
-Our cybersecurity solutions are designed to provide broad, rapid protection against dynamic and sophisticated security threats, while simplifying the information technology ("IT") and security infrastructure of our end-customers.
+Fortinet is a global leader in broad, integrated and automated cybersecurity solutions to a wide variety of businesses, such as enterprises, data centers and distributed offices, including a majority of the Fortune 100 companies.
+Our cybersecurity solutions are designed to provide broad, automated and integrated protection against dynamic and sophisticated security threats, while simplifying the information technology and security infrastructure of our end-customers.